oras-project/oras/docs/proposals/diagnose-experience.md

 - **Content**: Debug logs focus on providing context needed to troubleshoot issues, like variable values, execution paths, error stack traces, and internal states of the application.
 - **Level of Detail**: Extremely detailed, providing insights into the application's internal workings and logic, often including low-level details that are essential for debugging.

+### Common Conventions

+Here are the common conventions to print clear and analyzable debug logs.

+### **Timestamp Each Log Entry**
+- **Precise Timing:** Ensure each log entry has a precise timestamp to trace the sequence of events accurately.
+  - Example: `DEBUG: [2023-10-01T12:00:00Z] Starting metadata retrieval for repository oras-demo`

+### **Avoid Logging Sensitive Information**
+- **Privacy and Security:** Abstain from logging sensitive information such as passwords, personal data, or authentication tokens.
+  - Example: `DEBUG: Attempting to authenticate user [UserID: usr123]`  (exclude authentication token and password information).

 ## Proposals for ORAS CLI

+Based on the concepts above,

 - Deprecate the global flag `--verbose` and only remain `--debug` to avoid ambiguity.
 Based on the concept above, it is reasonable to continue using `--debug` to enable the output of `DEBUG` level logs in ORAS as it is in ORAS.
 Meanwhile, This change will make the diagnose experience much more straightforward and less breaking since only ORAS `pull/push/attach/discover` commands have verbose output.
-- Introduce a new flag `--detail` to replace the existing global flag `--verbose` of commands like `pull`, `push`, `attach`, and `discover` for detailed output.
+- Make the verbose output of commands `pull`, `push`, `attach` as the default (status) output.
+See examples at the bottom.
+- Make the verbose output of command  `discover` as a formatted output, controlled by `--format tree-full`.
+See examples at the bottom.
-- Add separator lines between each request and response for readability.
+- Add an empty line as the separator between each request and response for readability.
 - Add timestamp of each request and response to the beginning of each request and response.
-- Add the response body including [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and the metadata of processed OCI object (e.g. image manifest) to the debug logs
+- Add the response body including [error code](https://github.com/opencontainers/distribution-spec/blob/main/spec.md#error-codes) and the metadata of processed OCI object (e.g. image manifest) to the debug logs.
-- Define guiding principles and conventions for writing clear and conductive debug logs
+- Summarize common conventions for writing clear and analyzable debug logs.

-### Guiding Principles

-Here are the guiding principles to write debug logs.

-### 1. **Timestamp Each Log Entry**
-- **Precise Timing:** Ensure each log entry has a precise timestamp to trace the sequence of events accurately.
-  - Example: `DEBUG: [2023-10-01T12:00:00Z] Starting metadata retrieval for repository oras-demo`

-### 2. **Capture API-Specific Details**
-- **API Requests:** Log detailed information about API requests made to the registry server, including the HTTP method, endpoint, headers, and body (excluding sensitive information).
-  - Example: `DEBUG: [HTTPRequest] POST /v2/oras-demo/blobs/uploads/ Headers: {Content-Length: 524288}`

-- **API Responses:** Log details about the API responses received, including status codes, headers, and response body (excluding sensitive information).
-  - Example: `DEBUG: [HTTPResponse] Status: 201 Created, Headers: {Location: /v2/oras-demo/blobs/uploads/uuid}, Body: {}`

-### 3. **Log Before and After Each operations**
-- **Operation Logs:** Log before performing each operation and after completing them, including success or failure status.
-  - Example: `DEBUG: Starting upload of layer 2 of 3 for repository oras-demo`
-  - Example: `DEBUG: Successfully uploaded layer 2 of 3 for repository oras-demo`

-- **State Logs:** Log important state information, function names, important variable state, file name and line number before and after key operations or decisions.
-  - Example: `DEBUG: Current retry attempt: 1, Max retries: 3`

-### 4. **Error and Exception Handling**
-- **Catch and Log Exceptions:** Always catch exceptions and log them with relevant context and stack traces.
-  - Example: `ERROR: Exception occurred in fetchManifest: Network timeout while accessing /v2/oras-demo/manifests/latest`

-- **Error Codes:** Include specific error codes to facilitate quick identification and resolution.
-  - Example: `ERROR: [ErrorCode: 504] Network timeout while accessing /v2/oras-demo/manifests/latest`

-### 5. **Include Actionable Information**
-- **Guidance:** Where possible, provide suggestions within logs about potential fixes or next steps for resolving issues.
-  - Example: `DEBUG: [Action] Check network connectivity and retry the operation.
-Error occurred while accessing /v2/oras-demo/manifests/latest`

-- **Diagnostic Tips:** Include information that can assist in diagnosing issues like configuration settings, environment variables, or system states.
-  - Example: `DEBUG: Current registry URL: https://myregistry.io, Timeout setting:

-### 6. **Avoid Logging Sensitive Information**
-- **Privacy and Security:** Abstain from logging sensitive information such as passwords, personal data, or security tokens.
-  - Example: `DEBUG: Attempting to authenticate user [UserID: usr123]`  (exclude authentication token and password information).

 ## Investigation on other CLI tools